AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/configuration-variables.md

 A variável é uma lista separada por vírgulas de variáveis enviadas com links personalizados, de saída e de download.

 If *`linkTrackVars`* is set to "", all variables that have values are sent with link data.
-Para evitar inflação de instâncias ou exibições de página associadas a outras variáveis, a Adobe recomenda preencher *`linkTrackVars`* e *`linkTrackEvents`* no evento [!UICONTROL onClick] de um link usado para o rastreamento de link.
+To avoid inflation of instances or page views associated with other variables, Adobe recommends populating  and  in the onClick event of a link that is used for link tracking.*`linkTrackVars`**`linkTrackEvents`*

 Todas as variáveis que devem ser enviadas com os dados do link (personalizado, de saída e download) devem ser listadas em *`linkTrackVars`*.
 Se *`linkTrackEvents`* for usado, *`linkTrackVars`* deverá conter "events".